-Joining the staff of the Art Gallery of New South Wales as an attendant in 1950, shortly afterwards Tuckson was appointed assistant to the Director, Hal Missingham, a position he retained until his death.
+Joining the staff of the Art Gallery of New South Wales as an attendant in 1950, shortly afterwards Tuckson was appointed assistant to the director, Hal Missingham, a position he retained until his death.
 From the late 1950s, he began curating Aboriginal art at the Gallery in an unofficial capacity.
-He was the first person in such a role at any art gallery and the first to commission, collect and exhibit indigenous Australian works for aesthetic reasons – as artworks in their own right – as distinct from objects solely for ethnographic study.
+He was the first person in such a role at any art gallery and the first to commission, collect and exhibit Indigenous Australian works for aesthetic reasons – as artworks in their own right – as distinct from objects solely for ethnographic study.
 Tuckson travelled on collecting expeditions to Melville Island and Arnhem Land in 1958 and 1959, with his wife, Margaret Tuckson, and Dr Stuart Scougall, collecting artworks that are central to the Gallery’s holdings of Aboriginal and Torres Strait Islander art, including the spectacular tutini that are featured in the Australian galleries.

 At the instigation of Tuckson, the Gallery began collecting art from the Pacific region in 1962.
 Starting with purchases from commercial galleries in Sydney, the collection expanded significantly after he travelled to the Sepik region of New Guinea in 1965, resulting in the first major exhibition of Melanesian art to be held at the Gallery in 1966, with Stanley Gordon Moriarty as one of the major lenders.
 Between 1968 and 1977, the Gallery acquired over 500 works from the Moriarty Collection, one of the largest and most important private collections of New Guinea Highlands art in the world.
 Spending 1967 on a study tour of the world’s art museums, Tuckson took considerable responsibility for rebuilding developments at the Gallery, overseeing the Captain Cook wing extension from 1968 to 1972.

 Tuckson was so heavily involved in all Gallery activities that many people knew him only as an arts administrator.
 They were surprised in 1970 when he exhibited 65 of his paintings at the Watters Gallery in Sydney to critical acclaim.
 Drawing and painting all his life, he contributed a number of works to group exhibitions from the 1950s, progressing from portrait and figure studies, such as Interior with figures 1954, to increasingly abstract works that employed simplified form and restricted colour to allow him to concentrate on the act of painting as exemplified in his Drawing c1962-5.
-While absorbing developments in European and American abstraction and admiring the work of fellow Australian artist Ian Fairweather, the vital force behind his approach was his lifelong interest in Aboriginal and Melanesian art.
+While he absorbed developments in European and American abstraction and admired the work of fellow Australian artist Ian Fairweather, the vital force behind his approach was his lifelong interest in Aboriginal and Melanesian art.

 It is for his later paintings such as White lines (vertical) on ultramarine 1970-3 that Tuckson is admired as one of Australia’s finest abstract expressionists.
 He was inspired by American artists such as Mark Rothko and Jackson Pollock, whose influence can be seen in the vertical constructions in this large-scale painting.
-The passionate urgency of this work also reflects Tuckson’s belief that painting should be a direct manifestation of the spirit as he suggested in 1964: “If we consider the several components manifested in a work of art … foremost is man himself, the artist … but equally important is the use of his intuitive faculties – the influence of the unconscious.”
+The passionate urgency of this work also reflects Tuckson’s belief that painting should be a direct manifestation of the spirit as he suggested in 1964: 'If we consider the several components manifested in a work of art … foremost is man himself, the artist … but equally important is the use of his intuitive faculties – the influence of the unconscious.’

-Tuckson held his second solo exhibition in 1973, a few months before his premature death from cancer at the age of 52.
-Painted this year, Untitled (Pale yellow with charcoal lines) 1973 presents a surface animated by broad, lyrical brushstrokes.
+Tuckson held his second solo exhibition in 1973.
+Among the works from this period is Untitled (Pale yellow with charcoal lines) 1973, which presents a surface animated by broad, lyrical brushstrokes.
 Layers of paint in subdued hues have been built up on the hardboard surface.
 A long, narrow section of the composition is left unpainted, revealing the raw board beneath.
-This vertical strip, which is reminiscent of a Barnett Newman 'zip’ – and which is echoed in the charcoal lines drawn upon the painted surface – brings a host of allusions into play with the painting.
+This vertical strip, which is reminiscent of a Barnett Newman 'zip’ – and which is echoed in the charcoal lines drawn on the painted surface – brings a host of allusions into play with the painting.